burntcow/frontend-test-kyle/README.md

 * Used Yarn for package installation and running npm commands.
 * Switched from Mocha to Jest for testing (involved several dependency/package/version additions/adjustments)
+* Added the Babel plugin for `transform-class-properties` to allow the simpler syntax being used in the containers
 * Notes on the implementation of styling:
     * Added dependencies to allow for the use of Sass.
 If asked to do a project using CSS Modules, Styled Components / Glamourous, or any other CSS-in-JS implementation, that would be fine as well; I simply chose Sass because it's what I most commonly use, and thought it would be helpful for prospective reviewers to see at least a small example of that.
     * Normally I would have a much more robust Sass system in place with variables, mixins, functions, etc, and a much more organized directory/partial structure.
     * Normally include Normalize.css and a CSS reset of some kind.
     * In the interest of efficiency for completing this task, I included Sass partials for React components in their respective directories, and for expediency included an overall styles directory and Sass file with imports for everything else.
+    * Added the classnames package for convenient CSS class operations.
 * Due to some issues with `isomorphic-fetch` and the ability to mock it in the context of Enzyme/Jest, the test coverage remains at 95%.
 From what I can gather, that package is slightly outdated (there are 10 open PRs and the master branch hasn't been updated in over a year) and many people are moving to other packages that are better maintained.
 * I didn't include any linting or other means of enforcing code styling in case reviewers preferred that the styling remain in keeping with the provided `.editorconfig`
 * In a real application, more of the app could/would be broken into smaller React components (Section, SectionControls, Header, Input, Label, ListItem).